kubernetes-sigs/node-feature-discovery/README.md

   --version                   Output version and exit.
   --config=<path>             Config file to use.
                               [Default: /etc/kubernetes/node-feature-discovery/node-feature-discovery.conf]
+  --options=<config>          Specify config options from command line.
+Config
+                              options are specified in the same format as in the config file (i.e. json or yaml).
+These options will override settings read from the config file.
+                              [Default: ]
   --sources=<sources>         Comma separated list of feature sources.
                               [Default: cpuid,iommu,memory,network,pstate,rdt,selinux,storage]
   --no-publish                Do not publish discovered features to the